jlegind/GBIF-gridded-data/README.md

 pct = 62.49

 The distance here is significant (0.1) and it occurs in 62% of the entire dataset which makes it a candidate for gridded data!

+#### Improvements
+* Currently the tool only analyzes latitude values.
+It should be able to do both.
+* The initial sorting into a new dictionary relies on CPU and memory which will become expensive and slow for any dataset of significant size.
+For tens of millions of records it could well blow through memory.
+An implementation that serializes this process is needed.
+* A version of this for R would be welcomed.